rajrao/mypublicnotes/Regex/RegexExamples.md

 1. Find and remove new lines and comma separate using named groups instead of

      Search:

         (?<data>(.*))(?<nl>(\r\n))

      Replace:

          '$+{data}',

 1. Greedy Capture

      Search for all character before a "," and dont capture the comma:

      Greedy capture (regex?)
      Non capture group (?:regex)

          (.*?)(?:,)

+1. XXXXXX

+     YYYYY

+         REGEX